Telegram-Mini-Apps/telegram-apps/.changeset/light-nails-add.md

 ---
 "@tma.js/react-router-integration": minor
 "@tma.js/solid-router-integration": minor
-"@tma.js/sdk-react": minor
-"@tma.js/sdk-solid": minor
 ---

-Actualize the packages according to the changes done in the SDK
+Rework the integration utilities according to the changes done in the new major SDK version.
+Fix some known problems.